 Nova Scotia Examinations are secure.
 This means that once the examinations are scored at the school and results are recorded all examination materials must be returned to the Department of Education and Early Childhood Development, including all Marking Guides and examinations, both used and unused.
 Examination materials are numbered, and all booklets and Marking Guides sent to a school are tracked.
-No part of the examination, including student work, is to be reproduced in any form or by any means, electronic or mechanical, including photocopying, recording, sharing, scanning or by any other information storage or retrieval system.
+No part of the examination, including student work, is to be reproduced in any form or by any means, electronic or mechanical, including photocopying, recording, scanning or by any other information storage or retrieval system.
 Teachers are not permitted to make use of the texts and the writing prompts from the examinations in their teaching.
-Teachers are to ensure that copies of student work written using assistive technology are deleted from all locations once printed.